 You may sometimes find that Medicare hasn't paid enough -- or at all -- for a drug, a doctor's visit, or a treatment that you needed.
 Perhaps Medicare stopped paying for a service or a drug it once covered.
 If that happens, and you feel there has been an error, you can file a Medicare appeal.
-Filing a Medicare appeal might seem intimidating, but it's usually worth the effort; more than 50% of Medicare appeals are successful.
+Filing a Medicare appeal might seem intimidating, but it's worth a try.

 The process of filing a Medicare appeal depends on what type of plan you have.
 But the appeal process generally has five levels.
 So, if your original appeal is denied, you will likely have additional opportunities to make your case.

 - Look over the notice and circle the items in question and note the reason for the denia.

 - Write down the specific service or benefit you are appealing and the reason you believe the benefit or service should be approved, either on the notice or on a separate piece of paper.
 Use the “Redetermination Request Form” available at cms.gov, or call 800-MEDICARE (800-633-4227) to have a form sent to you..

 - Sign it and write down your telephone number and Medicare number.
 Make a copy.

-- Send a copy to the Medicare contractor's address listed on the notice.
+- Send a copy to the Medicare contractor's address listed on the Medicare Summary Notice.